liquity/dev/README.md

   liquity/dev-frontend
 ```

-While the container is running, use `docker cp` to extract Dev UI's files to a folder of your choosing.
+While the container is running, use `docker cp` to extract the frontend's files to a folder of your choosing.
 For example to extract them to a new folder named "devui" inside the current folder, run:

 ```
 docker cp liquity:/usr/share/nginx/html ./devui